Paleo Cucumber Sesame Salad is so light and refreshing. It’s perfect for a dinner side dish as the days start to get warmer!

 Erica, the anchor, and I talked about foods that are great for pre- and post-workout in addition to other delicious ways to round out your three square meals a day.

-Click the photo below to watch my segment!
+Check out the video below to watch my segment!

 I’ve been really inspired to create new recipes lately (maybe there’s a new project in the works?!) and I tossed together this quick Paleo Cucumber Sesame Salad with things I already had in my fridge.